hot

 hot (comparative hotter, superlative hottest)

-1. Hotly, at a high temperature.
+1. Hotly; at a high temperature.

 2. Rapidly, quickly.

-3. (especially in the phrase "come in hot", "go in hot") While shooting, while firing one's weapon(s).
+3. While shooting, while firing one's weapon(s).

 Verb